Commonwealth Home Support Programme

 Please click here(PDF, 415KB) to view frequently asked questions about Commonwealth Home Support Programme.

 The Commonwealth Home Support Programme (CHSP) provides funding for a broad range of entry-level support services to assist older people aged 65 years and over (50 years and over for Aboriginal and Torres Strait Islander people) who have functional limitations (including cognitive), to remain living independently at home and in their community.

 CHSP services are delivered on a needs basis, with a strong focus on activities that support independence and social connections and take into account each person’s individual goals, preferences and choices.

-Social Support Group is to assist frail older people to participate in the community life and feel socially included through structured, group-based activity that develop, maintain and support independent living and social interactions.
-Phone (03) 9433 3144, SocialSupportGroup@nillumbik.vic.gov.au
+Social Support Group assists older people to participate in the community life and feel socially included through structured, group-based activities that develop, maintain and support independent living and social interactions.
+Phone 03 9433 3138 or SocialSupportGroup@nillumbik.vic.gov.au

 Referrals must be made through the My Aged Care contact centre.
 To make a referral contact My Aged Care on 1800 200 422 or www.myagedcare.gov.au

 My Aged Care helps you find the information you need about aged care services